-The decrease in cash and cash equivalents was due mainly to net cash used in operating activities and exchange loss on translation of cash and cash equivalents.
+The decrease in cash and cash equivalents was due mainly to net cash used in operating activities.
+Despite a net profit in FY2016, net cash used in operating activities was US\$5.7 million due to significant reduction in trade payables and accrued liabilities and provisions.